Kirill Serebrennikov: Personal life

+Political beliefs

+Serebrennikov opposed the 2022 Russian Invasion of Ukraine.
+Since 2022, he lives in exile in Germany.

 Arrest and prosecution

 On 23 May 2017, Serebrennikov's apartment and the Gogol Center facilities were raided by law enforcement agents in connection with an alleged embezzlement at the Seventh Studio.
 While initially no charges against Serebrennikov were filed, some of Russia's most prominent cultural figures saw the raid of his apartment as a political gesture, discouraging him and others from criticizing the government.
 Serebrennikov had criticised the 2014 Russian annexation of Crimea and spoken out in support of Russia’s LGBT community.
-Vladimir Urin and Yevgeny Mironov, among others, in May 2017 expressed their support of Serebrennikov in a letter passed on to Russian President Vladimir Putin at a public function.
+Vladimir Urin and Yevgeny Mironov, among others, in May 2017 expressed their support of Serebrennikov in a letter passed on to Russian president Vladimir Putin at a public function.
 In July 2017 Serebrennikov's premiere of the ballet ‘Nureyev’ in Bolshoi was cancelled at the last minute.

-On 22 August 2017, Serebrennikov was detained by the Investigative Committee of Russia, suspected of masterminding a fraud scheme involving a state subsidy of almost 129 million rubles (about $1.9 million) the Seventh Studio received from the government of Russia for the ‘Platforma’ project from 2011 to 2014.
+On 22 August 2017, Serebrennikov was detained by the Investigative Committee of Russia and accused of masterminding a fraud scheme involving a state subsidy of almost 129 million rubles (about $1.9 million) the Seventh Studio received from the government of Russia for the ‘Platforma’ project from 2011 to 2014.
 Serebrennikov has been placed under house arrest until 19 October.
-Seventh Studio former director Yuri Itin has already been placed under house arrest since 31 May 2017.
-Ex-chief accountant of Seventh Studio, Nina Maslyaeva, gave confessions and has been held in custody since then.
-Serebrennikov refused any accusations and called the charges laughable.
-According to him, all the money was spent for the theater that thrived and became a world-renowned institution.
-On August 23, 2017, hundreds of people gathered in front of the courthouse protesting against arrest.
+Seventh Studio former director Yuri Itin was also already been placed under house arrest since 31 May 2017.
+While ex-chief accountant of Seventh Studio, Nina Maslyaeva, gave confessions and was held in custody.
+Serebrennikov refused any accusations and called the charges laughable because all the money was spent for the theater that thrived and became a world-renowned institution.

+On 23 August 2017, hundreds of people gathered in front of the courthouse protesting against arrest.
 The case received significant media coverage and was unanimously perceived as politically motivated.
 Colleagues told the media that Serebrennikov was hated by many officials for his views.
 34 prominent artists and cultural workers pledged to guarantee Serebrennikov’s bail payment.
 More than 3500 artists signed a letter of support asking the Culture Ministry to drop charges from the director.
 The prosecutors asked for six years in prison.